DE-cr/BSBmonCR/README.md

 are displayed.
 There's also a thin line below the temperature plots, showing when the boiler was active.
-The house/water symbol is filled when the house/water is being heated (half filled when the boiler is not running, e.g. because a buffer is used for the heating).
+The house/water symbol is filled when the house/water is being heated (half filled when the boiler is not running, e.g. because the boiler is in overrun or a buffer is used for the heating).

 Upon power-up, the monitor will display placeholder values for the temperatures, which should within seconds be replaced by values from your